Featured Post

 • iShares Core MSCI Emerging Markets IMI ETF for emerging markets equity (4.8%)

-This one ETF holding four ETFs provides a diversified portfolio of around 10,000 stocks representing the U.S., the international developed markets, Canada, and lastly the emerging markets.
-XEQT gives one exposure to the global market for a management fee of 0.20% when last I checked.
+This one ETF holding four ETFs provides a diversified portfolio of around 10,000 stocks representing the U.S., the international developed markets, the Canada market, and lastly the emerging markets.
+XEQT gives one exposure to the global equity market for a management fee of only 0.20% when last I checked.

 XEQT only yields about 1.89% in dividends but it offers very good long-term capital growth.
-If I had all my money in XEQT would I be better off taking the dividends and then selling some units to cover living expenses in retirement?
+If I had all my money in XEQT I would have to sell some units annually and add that cash to my dividend income to cover my living expenses.

 The simplicity and global diversity of XEQT makes it an appealing answer to portfolio management.
 I have decided to run a test.
-I have created a test portfolio composed of one holding: XEQT with a value equal to my portfolio at the close yesterday.
+I have created a test portfolio composed of only XEQT.
+The test portfolio opened with a value equal to my portfolio at the close yesterday.

 Today, as I write this XEQT is ahead by $518.07.
 This means very little but stay tuned.
-Getting out of the stock-following business maybe possible. 😊 And if you prefer Vanguard to iShares, Vanguard offers VEQT.
+Getting out of the business of buying and selling stocks maybe possible. 😊 If you prefer Vanguard to iShares, Vanguard offers VEQT.
 Your choice.
+And if you insist on having some bonds in your portfolio mix, both iShares and Vanguard offer ETFs with traditionally balanced constructions as well.

 Tuesday, May 14, 2024